WriteBack: An Evening of Writers Off Duty

 Her first poetry collection Kingdomland (2019) was a Poetry Society Book Choice.
 She was the recipient of a Northern Writers’ Award and an Eric Gregory Award.
 She is also the author of God Complex, published by Faber, and she currently works as an editor and lecturer in London.

-Juno Dawson is a bestselling novelist and screenwriter.
+Sabrina Mahfouz is a playwright, poet and screenwriter.

 More